Global health R&D spending is low

-According to G-FINDER, Norway provided US$7 million In 2015 for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile.
-Norway distributes this funding across multiple diseases, including tuberculosis (US$2 million, or 26% of its global health R&D funding), HIV/AIDS (21%), and African viral hemorrhagic fever (18%).
+According to G-FINDER, Norway provided US$5 million in 2016 for research and development (R&D) on poverty-related and neglected diseases, referred to as ‘global health R&D’ in this profile.
+Funding for global health R&D has remained at a low level since 2012.
+Norway focuses its funding on tuberculosis, with US$2 million (45%) of its global health R&D funding.
+Other areas of funding include diarrhoeal diseases (14%) and Malaria (11%).

 These two institutions also work collaboratively to channel financing to global health R&D. For example, the ‘Program for Global Health and Vaccination Research’ (GLOBVAC), a joint program by Norad and the RCN, plays a crucial role in Norwegian knowledge production.
-GLOBVAC strengthens the national capacity in global health and vaccine research, while also contributing to capacity building in developing countries GLOBVAC plans to deliver NOK594 million (US$74 million) in financing for 2012-2020; NOK120 million (US$15 million) was allocated in 2017.
+GLOBVAC strengthens its national capacity in global health and vaccine research, while also contributing to capacity-building in partner countries.
+GLOBVAC intitially planned to deliver NOK594 million (US$71 million) in financing for 2012 to 2020; the government has since increased its allocations between 2018 and 2020 by NOK105 million (US$12 million).
+NOK120 million (US$15 million) was allocated in 2017.
 GLOBVAC focuses on vaccination research and other research with potential for high impact that can contribute to improvements in health equity in developing countries.